The Sagan Standard: Extraordinary Claims Require Extraordinary Evidence

 • The Sagan standard is the adage that “extraordinary claims require extraordinary evidence” (a concept abbreviated as ECREE).

-• For example, based on the Sagan standard, if I claim that I saw a unicorn on my way to work, then I would be expected to produce stronger evidence in order to verify that claim than if I claimed that I saw a horse.
+• For example, based on the Sagan standard, if someone claims that they saw a unicorn on their way to work, then they would be expected to produce extremely strong evidence in order to verify this claim, compared to if they made a less extraordinary claim, such as that they saw a horse.

-• The definition of ‘extraordinary’ is subjective, both when it comes to claims and when it comes to evidence, but it can nevertheless be reasonably justified, based on prior information and general standards of proof.
+• The definition of “extraordinary” is subjective, both when it comes to claims and when it comes to evidence, but it can still be justified based on factors like the level of preexisting evidence.

-• When implementing the Sagan standard, it’s important to avoid using it as justification to automatically dismiss information that contradicts the current consensus, or as justification to automatically accept information that supports it.
+• When implementing the Sagan standard, it’s important to avoid using it as justification to automatically dismiss all information that contradicts the current consensus.